gregqz/MathematicaFun/README.md

 * musicTheory.nb is my attempt at putting basic music theroy into practice using mathematica; it doesn't come close to covering all of music theory but should form a solid base for future work

 * pendulum.nb is a three dimensional sand pendulum simulation

+Every file in this repository is under the Unlicense